restrellado/gcd-course-project/README.md

 ###About This Analysis
+This analysis is the course project for the Coursera class, Getting and Cleaning Data.

 Running the R script contained in the file **run_analysis.R** will clean the raw data from the Samsung Galaxy fitness experiment and generate a tidy dataset that has mean values for each combination of subject, activity, and